 Dick joined Watsi on August 14th, 2015.
-Six years ago, Dick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dick's most recent donation supported Naw Day, a 31-year-old pregnant woman from Thailand, to fund a safe Caesarean section.
+Seven years ago, Dick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dick's most recent donation supported Maripet, a 9-year-old girl from Kenya, to fund brain surgery.